-The problem described above is a variant of the well-studied Steiner tree problem in graphs, namely the prize-collecting Steiner tree problem.
-This problem is first mentioned by Segev [15] where it appears as a special case of the node-weighted Steiner tree problem and is called the Single Point Weighted Steiner Tree problem.
-The author proves NP-hardness of the problem, presents integer linear programming formulations and uses Lagrangean relaxation and heuristics to compute lower and upper bounds for these formulations, respectively.
-In [5], Duin and Volgenant relate the node-weighted (and thus also the prize-collecting) variant to the classical Steiner tree problem.
-They adapt reduction techniques and show how the rooted prize-collecting Steiner tree problem can be transformed into the directed version of the classical Steiner tree problem.
+We consider a variant of the well-studied Steiner tree problem in graphs, namely the prize-collecting Steiner tree problem.
+This problem, where we want to find a subtree of a graph that maximizes an objective function that depends on the profits of the vertices and the costs of the edges, arrises in the design of supply networks like district heating systems.
+It was first mentioned by Segev [14] where it appears as a special case of the node-weighted Steiner tree problem and is called the Single Point Weighted Steiner Tree problem.
+The author proves NP-hardness of the problem, presents integer linear programming formulations, and uses Lagrangean relaxation and heuristics to compute lower and upper bounds for these formulations, respectively.
+In [4], Duin and Volgenant relate the node-weighted (and thus also the prize-collecting) variant to the classical Steiner tree problem.
+They adapt reduction techniques and show how the